raspberrypilearning/3D-scene/en/step_4.md

 --- task ---

 To use **Paint Editor** effectively you need to be familiar with the difference between vector and bitmap graphics.

-**COLLAPSE OR GET EVERYONE TO DO THIS BIT?

---- collapse ---
----

-title: Vector and bitmap graphics

----

---- /collapse ---

 --- /task ---